stevenew95/stevenew95.github.io/index.md

 ## About the Program

-Our program is designed to prepare paramedics for the challenging and rewarding fields of flight and critical care medicine.
-Our curriculum aligns with both the Certified Flight Paramedic (FP-C) and the Certified Critical Care Paramedic (CCP-C) examination requirements.
+Our program is designed to prepare paramedics and nurses for the challenging and rewarding fields of flight and critical care medicine.
+Our curriculum aligns with both the Certified Flight Paramedic (FP-C), Certified Critical Care Paramedic (CCP-C), and the Certified Flight Registered Nurse Exam (CFRN) examination requirements.

 [Learn more about our program](./about)